Paying your fees can be a stressful part of starting up at university, so that's why we're here to help you out every step of the way.

-International students are required to pay a deposit of £4,000 for undergraduate and postgraduate taught courses.
+International students are required to pay a deposit of £4,000 for undergraduate, postgraduate taught and postgraduate research courses.
 The exact amount you’ll be required to pay will be listed as a condition in your offer letter, and you’ll not be issued a Confirmation of Acceptance for Studies (CAS) until the deposit has been received by our University.

 Requests for refunds of any deposit paid will be administered in accordance with our fees policy – which can be located in the Rules, Regulations and Procedures for Students (section 3, refunding tuition fees) and a refund of a deposit where applicable may not be given in the event of a refusal of a visa application should Anglia Ruskin University not be at fault, including if the refund arises from you giving false or incomplete information to the UK Visas and Immigration (UKVI).